nopSolutions/nopCommerce-Docs/en/developer/tutorials/appsettings-json-file.md

 ### CommonConfig

 *CommonConfig* contains settings used to configure the behavior of nopCommerce itself.
-It is a JSON object and contains some properties settings which can be tweaked to change the behavior of nopCommerce.
+It is a JSON object and contains some settings that can be tweaked to change the behavior of nopCommerce.

 * **DisplayFullErrorStack** This setting expects a boolean value.
 The default value is **`false`**.
 You can set the value to **`true`** if you want to see the full error in the production environment.
 Which is not what we usually suggest.
 But if you have a good reason to show full error during the production environment then you can do it from this setting.
 For the development environment this setting is ignored and whatever the value you set for this setting full error will be shown.
 We can say that this setting is always enabled for a development environment.
-* **UserAgentStringsPath** This setting stores the location/path for the `Browscap.xml` file, `Browscap.xml` is, as the filename might indicate, a browser capabilities database.
+* **UserAgentStringsPath** This setting stores the path to the `Browscap.xml` file, `Browscap.xml` is, as the filename might indicate, a browser capabilities database.
 It's essentially a list of all known browsers and bots, along with their default capabilities and limitations.

   ```powershell
   ~/App_Data/browscap.xml